About Us

 History

-Since then, Ken has grown in membership and has had multiple homes.
-In 2008, as a result of a fundraising campaign in collaboration with the San Diego Jewish Academy, Ken secured a space on the SDJA campus, uniting all Ken office activities in one place.
+Since then, the Ken has grown in membership and has had multiple homes.
+In 2008, as a result of a fundraising campaign in collaboration with the San Diego Jewish Academy, we secured a space on the SDJA campus, unifying all Ken activities in one place.

 Ken Jewish Community